Send to a friend

 There are dozens of good reasons to visit the Cantal’s Saint-Flour area.
 You can take part in events which reach far beyond the Auvergne's borders, including a festival of mountain cultures, a major festival for "terroir" products (local produce and specialities), an exciting night event in the Truyère gorges and an art festival etc. A friendly and festive selection of events combined with a remarkable local heritage which has earned the area the prestigious "Pays d’Art et d’Histoire" label (Region of Art and History).

-In this festive and cultural atmosphere, you can also enjoy a welcome change of scenery, open-air activities and a generous dose of health and well-being with an example being Chaudes-Aigues, the spa resort offering Europe's hottest waters (82°C - 180°F) and its recreational spa centre, Caleden, which opened in 2009.
+In this festive and cultural atmosphere, you can also enjoy a welcome change of scenery, open-air activities and a generous dose of health and well-being with an example being Chaudes-Aigues, the spa resort offering Europe's hottest waters (82°C - 180°F) and its recreational spa centre, Caleden.